gastonkons/spotify-albums/README.md

     ```bash
     npm install
     ```

+    > It will install the dependencies of both projects (app & api)

-4. Go to the .env file and set your database (MySQL) & spotify credentials to localhost
+4. Go to the .env file and set your database (mysql) & spotify credentials to localhost

       ```bash
       DB_DATABASE=spotify_albums